yuunnn420/LineBot/README.md

 ## Setup
 #### Secret Data
-You should add a `./src/.env` file to set Environment Variables refer to our `.env.sample`.
+You should generate a `./src/.env` file to set Environment Variables refer to `./src/.env.sample`.

-You should add a  `./key.json` file of Google Cloud Keys.
+You should generate a  `./key.json` file of Google Cloud Keys.

+You should generate rich menu refer to [req_rich_menu.ipynb](./src/req_rich_menu.ipynb).

 #### Run
 ```sh